alexdataengineer/leetcode/README.md

 # LeetCode Solutions

 This repository contains my solutions to LeetCode problems, organized by topic.
-Each solution includes a brief explanation, the SQL query used, and a link to the original problem.
+Each solution includes a brief explanation.

 ## 🧠 Topics